jj1bdx/airspy-fmradion/README.md

 ### Known issues and changes

 * libvolk is required since v0.8.0.
 If you don't want to install libvolk, use v0.7.8 instead.
+* Building on MacOS 10.15 Catalina is still not tested yet.
+The development is going on with the last Mojave 10.14.6.

 ### What is airspy-fmradion?